Mujahedyousef/PokemonGoApp/README.md

 - **Search Functionality:** The "List" endpoint supports various query parameters, enabling you to filter and search for specific records based on your criteria.

-- **Unit Testing:** The application is rigorously tested using Synom to ensure code quality and reliability.
+- **Unit Testing:** The application is rigorously tested using Sinon to ensure code quality and reliability.

 ## Endpoints
 **PokemonGoApp** offers various endpoints to facilitate specific functionalities.